infor-design/enterprise/specs/DATAGRID.md

 xss-prevention.html

 TODO:

 - Refactor the mouse up and click code
 - Editing (more)
+- Test Directly on Optiva
+- Test More on Windows
+- Mobile (percent col widths) or mobile min - width....
+- Test Last Column is hidden.
+- Test Reorder Example More
 - Last Column / Border Resize (maybe)
-- TODOS
-- Mobile (percent col widths) or mobile min - width....
-- Test on Optiva
-- Test on Windows
+- Re-Test Screen Reader - Not reading headers
+- IE Speed (Fifty Cols)
+- IE Scroll Bar (out of alignment for size of the scrollbar)